ufs-community/uwtools/docs/sections/user_guide/cli/tools/template.rst

   .. literalinclude:: template/render-exec-macros.out
      :language: text

-  The ``--search-path`` option could also be specified with a colon-separated set of directories to be searched for templates.
+  The ``--search-path`` option can also be specified with a colon-separated set of directories to be searched for templates.

   **NB**: Reading the primary template from ``stdin`` requires use of ``--search-path``, as there is no implicit directory related to the input.
 For example, given the existence of directory ``macros-dir``: